-by putting them into a bowl and put some water into another bowl leaving them side by side
+Prepare the Breadcrumbs (as needed) by putting them into a bowl and put some water into another bowl leaving them side by side.

 Damp your hands in water and pick up a portion of the rice, flattening it slightly into your palm.
 Add a spoonful of ham, provolone and mozzarella in the middle and then more rice on top.
 Cup your hands around it making it into a ball and moving it around to make sure it is well rounded and that the ingredients in the centre are covered well.

-Fry 1 or 2 arancini ham and cheese at a time (depending on the size of your pot/fryer) and they should sizzle as they cook.
-You should turn them slighty while they are frying to make sure they are cooking right through and the heat is distributed evenly.
+Fry 1 or 2 arancini at a time (depending on the size of your pot/fryer) and they should sizzle as they cook.
+You should turn them slightly while they are frying to make sure they are cooking right through and the heat is distributed evenly.

 You can serve the balls on their own or with a drizzle of sugo on top, placing them side by side on a chopping board with a few basil leaves to add a splash of colour.